 - Air Conditioner Not Cooling or Blowing Hot Air

-Try setting the thermostat on a lower temperature, and change filters.
+Try setting the thermostat to a lower temperature, and changing filters.
 When filters get dirty, they block air coming through the unit.
 Remove debris and leaves around the outside unit to keep it clear of obstructions.